Updated: Mar 16

 The next objection: "why would I test dogs I'm not going to breed"?
 This is an argument typically made by people who have breeds with a wide genepool and large population, populations that can afford to be very picky about the individuals who breed.
 However, especially in breeds with a narrower population, genetic diversity becomes a more important criteria to keep in mind when making pairings.
 More and more I have heard geneticists who specialize in canines discuss the use of breeding more dogs less often.
 So instead of breeding to the same male in a litter five times, breed to him a couple times and then to his brothers other times.
 This allows a higher number of unique genes within a genepool to be passed on to future generations.
 If I test every dog in my litter then I know exactly who the most diverse and least diverse individuals are.
 Does that mean I'm going to breed the most diverse, when they are the least conformationally correct?
 No, not necessarily.
 But maybe I'll find a good compliment to that dog and carry those genes forward while also improving on type.
 Maybe I'll place them in a pet home, but collect and freeze their semen for future use.
 Testing the whole litter gives me options and it's easy enough to build the test cost into the puppy price.

 I will also say that one of my absolute favorite features of Embark is that when they develop new tests they will run them on all of their saved genetic profiles at no extra cost to the dogs' owners.
+While this is not a guarantee for any tests developed in the future, so far they have been able to do this.
 For instance they recently developed a few new color tests including one for color intensity.
 Even though I tests Anubi 2.5 years ago and Amidi 1.5 years ago, Embark updated their profiles with those results.
 This is a fun cool bonus for tests like color.
 For Azawakh in the US, who have no color restrictions, color tests are less important.
 For breeds that have color disqualifications, color tests can be very important.
 And even for Azawakh examined to the FCI standard, which has stringent white marking requirements, their new S locus test, which partially dictates the amount of white a dog expresses could be utilized in making breeding decisions.

 However, what about genetic disease testing.
 What if Embark develops a marker for epilepsy, one of the holy grails of genetic testing?
 Epilepsy is the most common genetic issue within Azawakh and there are many other breeds (and mixes) in a similar situation.
 Even if this test is developed fifteen years from now, if I test every dog I breed from now until it is discovered fifteen years from now, that test can be run on every single one of those individuals.
 I can track exactly how epilepsy progressed through my dogs and the puppies I produced and know exactly who carries, expressed, and who didn't.
 In contrast, if I wait fifteen years for that epilepsy test to be developed, I very well may have individuals who have passed on and I can no longer test to see if they carry for epilepsy, if they should have expressed but didn't, and more.
 If I make this investment now, I am investing in my breed, investing in my dogs, and investing in my puppy owners.